albarqouni/Deep-Learning-for-Medical-Applications/README.md

 ## Criteria

-1. A list of **top deep learning papers** published since 2016.
+1. A list of **top deep learning papers** published since 2015.
 2. Papers are collected from peer-reviewed journals and high reputed conferences.
+However, it may have recent papers on arXiv.
-3. Additional keywords are required for any paper mainly the image modality and medical area, for example (X-ray, Tuberculosis).
+3. A meta-data is required along with the paper, i.e. Deep Learning technique, Imaging Modality, Area of Interest, Clinical Database (DB).

-*List of Journals and Conferences:*
+*List of Journals / Conferences (J/C):*

 - **[Medical Image Analysis (MedIA)](https://www.journals.elsevier.com/medical-image-analysis/)**
 - **[IEEE Transaction on Medical Imaging (IEEE-TMI)](https://ieee-tmi.org/)**